 The Build-Measure-Learn Feedback Loop

 The first step is to describe the concept you want to test and the material you need to acquire.
 Formulate a hypothesis: your prediction of what will occur during the experiment.
-Your thesis might cover everything from product features and customer service concepts to the optimal pricing methods and distribution channels.
-Next, identify what you’ll need to measure to test your hypothesis and how you’ll gather your data.
-Data collection methods often used include interviews, questionnaires, website analytics, and specialist software applications.
+Your thesis might cover everything from product features and customer service concepts to optimal pricing methods and distribution channels.
+Next, identify what you’ll need to measure to test your hypothesis and how to gather your data.
+Data collection methods include interviews, questionnaires, website analytics, and specialist software applications.